 You will receive a new leather-bound volume featuring 22kt gold accents, wonderful illustrations, moiré fabric endsheets, gilded page ends, and a satin-ribbon page marker each month.
 Keep or return it within 30 days and be under no further obligation, and either you or we can cancel this service at any time.

 As a BONUS GIFT, a Hardwood Accent Bookshelf valued at $75 is included after your third shipment.

-Receive The Great Gatsby for just $9.95.
-Subsequent books ship approximately one per month at $44.90 each.
+Receive Adventures of Huckleberry Finn for just $14.95.
+Subsequent books ship approximately one per month at $49.90 each.

 Books shown smaller than actual varying sizes.

 * If purchased individually, the cost per book is $64.90.